Ultimate Guide to Indoor Security Cameras in your home

 Most home security cameras that are able to live stream to your smartphone and send push notifications will need the use of your home WiFi.
-So when considering what camera you want to buy, you must keep in mind if your WiFi will be strong enough to enable you to use all of your cameras features efficiently.
-You will need to take into account that your internet speed will play a part in the effectiveness of your camera and how many cameras you will be able to set up on that network.
+So, when considering what camera, you want to buy, you must keep in mind if your WiFi will be strong enough to enable you to use all of your cameras features efficiently.
+You will need to consider that your internet speed will play a part in the effectiveness of your camera and how many cameras you will be able to set up on that network.
 Other factors such as image resolution, sound and motion records, live streaming ability and storage type will require the ability of faster internet speeds to work efficiently.

 Are you a smart home user?
 Do you have an Alexa, Google Assistant or Apple Home?
 Do you want your camera to be able to interact with your existing smart home system?

 Many cameras are compatible with different smart home systems, and many smart home systems have their own cameras.
 When purchasing a camera, you might want to consider what compatibility features it has with other smart products and what use it will have for your home.

 The more features on a camera, usually the more expensive they are.
 With a wide range of features that are available from the indoor security cameras that are on the market, it may be worth having an idea of what features you may want in your camera, such as push notifications or two way audio, to narrow down your choices and to ensure that you are choosing the best camera for your needs.

 The most common denominator with most smart cameras is that to use most of their functions and to have complete control is to use the adjacent app.
 These apps will allow you to use functions such as live streaming on your smart device, however before buying a camera it may be worth researching the app to get a better understanding of how easy it is to use, especially if you are not as technologically inclined.